fablab-tu-darmstadt/how_to_plot/README.md

 # how_to_plot
-How to use Inkscape with our Helo plotter.
+How to use Inkscape with our "Helo HSP-360" plotter.

 You can view the HowToPlot.pdf directly on Github.